 Lewis and Clark Trail

 Bellefontaine Cemetery and Arboretum (BCA) is delighted to announce the development of a new garden space and walking trail dedicated to the Lewis and Clark Corp of Discovery Expedition (1803-1806).
-The garden and trail will be open to the public on Saturday, September 23, 2023.
+The garden and trail will be open to the public in 2024.
+Please check back later for updates!

 The resting place of William Clark has long been a popular stop for many visitors to the cemetery.
 This new garden space will feature a seating area along the road across from the William Clark family lot.